 Cimiotti and her colleagues looked at data from over 7,000 nurses working in 161 hospitals in Pennsylvania.
 On average, each nurse cared for 5.7 patients and more than 30% of nurses reported job related burnout.
 Overall, 16 of every 1,000 patients acquired an infection; and the single most common infection was urinary tract infections.
 They also discovered that the addition of a single patient per nurse increased infection rates by a full point per thousand.

-“Fewer infections were seen in hospitals in which nurses cared for fewer patients… [at least in part because] high nurse burnout [is] associated with heavier patient caseloads.”
+“Fewer infections happen in hospitals in which nurses cared for fewer patients… [at least in part because] high nurse burnout [is] associated with heavier patient caseloads.”
 The authors suggested one possible explanation, saying: “the cognitive detachment associated with high levels of burnout may result in inadequate hand hygiene practices and lapses in other infection control procedures.”

 The lesson: We need to invest more in reducing nurse burnout and patient caseloads.
 Investing more in staffing, education, performance feedback and support services will pay dividends throughout the system.